diazabdulm/randomquotemachine/README.md

-# randomquotemachine
-Random Quote Machine in ReactJS, Redux, and SASS
+# Random Quote Machine
+Tool that generates a random quote onclick

+# What I Learned
+* Redux store, actions, dispatcher, and how to connect it to React
+* Fetch API
+* Generating shareable tweets from URL